JosiahParry/rsc-gsheets/README.md

 gargle::gargle_oauth_cache()
 ```

-Next we will have to preform the interactive authentication just once.
+Next we will have to perform the interactive authentication just once.
 Doing this will generate the token and store it for us.
 You will be
 required to select an email account to authenticate with.